-I can’t do that with the Pomodoro Study Method, because barely any psychologists have spent their time studying it.
+I can’t do that with the Pomodoro Technique, because barely any psychologists have spent their time studying it.

-I actually find it really surprising, because the technique is so popular among so many students, as well as professional writers, programmers, and anyone else who has to deal with getting large tasks done within a sea of mostly unstructured time.
+I actually find it really surprising, because the technique is so popular among students, as professional writers, programmers … and anyone else who has to deal with getting large tasks done within a sea of mostly unstructured time.

 “The Pomodoro technique is probably one of the most powerful techniques in all of learning.”Barbara Oakley, PhD